 One of the more controversial energy stocks in recent months has been Oklahoma-based Chesapeake Energy.
 Chesapeake is almost exclusively tied to the U.S. energy market, and natural gas in particular.
 It is even credited with helping lead the charge to horizontal drilling techniques, including the controversial but lucrative hydraulic fracturing, or “fracking” that is used to bust up shale rock and release natural gas and related gas liquids.
 Its main problem is investments to build out future production capabilities were based on much higher natural gas prices.
 The company has had to work quickly to ramp down production spending to match its shrinking cash flow.
 A hefty debt load has only served to exacerbate the problem.

 Bankruptcy risk is minimal, but always a potential for a firm that likes to be aggressive.
-The fact that high profile investors, including Carl Icahn and value investor Mason Hawkins, is comforting, as is a stock price that is well below the value of its energy and production assets.
+The fact that high profile investors, including Carl Icahn and value investor Mason Hawkins, are owners is comforting, as is a stock price that is well below the value of its energy and production assets.
 Place this stock in the high value, high risk category [see also The Ten Commandments of Commodity Investing].

 Phillips 66 (PSX)